This surface across which my daily eyes sweep –

 and shuck off name and number –

-the scars – like the stick figures and names:
+and scars – like those stick figures and words